Stopping ProTop for Maintenance like Database Changes, Application Deployments, Server OS Updates, etc (maintenance.sh/bat)

 bin\maintenance.bat on 2 <== for Windows

-This will disable ProTop for all of the resources on this server and create an Outage entry on the portal for these resources so that emails and pages are not sent out during that window.
+This will disable ProTop for all of the resources on this server.
+It shuts down the Progress sessions so other sessions can get a schema lock.
+It also creates an Outage entry on the ProTop Portal for these resources so that emails and pages are not sent out during that window.

 Manual Stop